 Piece written by Tiaan van Aswegen, Trive Financial Market Analyst

 This material is provided for informational purposes only and does not constitute financial, investment or other advice.
 No opinion contained in this material constitutes a recommendation by Trive Financial Services Malta Limited or its author as to any particular investment, transaction or investment strategy and should not be relied upon in making any investment decision.
 In particular, the information does not take into account the individual investment objectives or financial circumstances of the individual investor.
 Trive Financial Services Malta Limited shall not be liable for any loss, damage or injury arising from the use of this information.
-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-73% of retail investor accounts lose money when trading CFDs with Trive Financial Services Malta Limited.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Trive Malta may or may not be able to provide equity in the aforementioned companies.
+The value of your investment may go down as well as up.